NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Payloads-for-Referrals.page.md

 |Is their breathing noisy?| Yes| 248573009  Noisy respiration|
 | | No| 248573009  48348007 Normal breath sounds|

+This is an [example](https://simplifier.net/NHSBookingandReferrals/9749ae76-28f7-4b8a-863f-aba64d19d678/~json) of the Pre triage Sieve questionnaire.

-Only the nationally agreed answers and associated codes in this table are valid to be sent.
-No locally defined responses can be sent.
+*Only the nationally agreed answers and associated codes in this table are valid to be sent.
+No locally defined responses can be sent.*

 #### Nature of Call (NOC)